I've spent 10+ years turning complexity into clarity for globally-known brands, agencies and startups.

 I am not the kind of copywriter who writes blogs, articles, or develops SEO copy.
 I have an ad agency background, and focus more squarely on developing creative campaigns and negotiating larger projects through copy, graphics and visual storytelling.

-The only projects I won’t take on are projects that require naming a new product or service.
+The only projects I won’t take on are 'naming' projects- anything that requires coming up with names for a new product or service.

 Over the past decade, I’ve been lucky enough to try my hand at all sorts of creative work.
-Naming projects have consistently been the least enjoyable, least rewarding and least fulfilling work.
+Naming projects have consistently been the least enjoyable, the least rewarding and the least fulfilling.